 Irrevocable Life Insurance Trusts: If you’re concerned about leaving your loved ones in a precarious financial situation once you pass away, we can try to help you by setting up an irrevocable life insurance trust.
 The purpose of an irrevocable life insurance trust is to hold your life insurance policy and avoid estate taxes.
 In this case, the trust owns the policy and pays the premiums.
 Therefore, it will not be considered part of your estate when you pass away because the trust owns it.

 We Can Help With All of Your Estate Tax Concerns

-Our Arvada estate planning attorneys at Brady, McFarland & Lord, LLC can help you with all of your estate tax questions and needs.
+Our Arvada estate planning attorneys at Colorado Estate Planning Law Center can help you with all of your estate tax questions and needs.
 We can recommend techniques that minimize or avoid estate taxation even during this current time of uncertainty while the U.S. Congress decides if and how it will revise the current federal estate tax law.
 We serve clients in Colorado counties such as Arapahoe, Denver, Jefferson, Adams, Clear Creek, and Gilpin.
 You have the power to create something useful for those you care about most, and we want to help you do this.
 Call our Arvada law office at (303) 420-2863 or contact us online to set up a free initial interview.
 We are here to listen and serve your needs.